sortsofecon/academic-kickstart/content/post/Application-Summary.md

 My referee told me that as the global economy had been entering a recession, I had better accept one of them.
 While in the interim, I decided to give myself one last try.
 I sent out my application to a research group based in Barcelona whose research focus is on the Chinese Economy before I finally confirmed my attendance to Nova.
 Though I feel sorry for Nova, money matters a lot.
 Being economically independent makes me feel much better!!!

-When writing down the timeline here, I am quite proud of my perseverance in the face of overwhelming unpleasant results since last year - either rejection or no funding.
+Now I can say I am proud of my perseverance.
 Hopefully, everything goes well and I can receive my work authorization soon.

 Mark: 21 June, 2020.
 Shanghai.